thanos-io/thanos/docs/components/rule.md

                                  Thanos.
 By default Thanos sets CORS headers to be allowed by all.
-      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the UI query web interface.
+      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
 Actual endpoints are still served on / or the web.route-prefix.
-This allows thanos UI to be served behind a reverse proxy that strips a URL sub-path.
+This allows thanos bucket web
+                                 UI to be served behind a reverse proxy that strips a URL sub-path.
       --web.prefix-header=""     Name of HTTP request header used for dynamic prefixing of UI links and redirects.
 This option is ignored if web.external-prefix